Defining Extended Detection and Response (XDR)

 - Full Control of Your Attack Surface

-Benefits of an XDR cybersecurity solution
+Benefits of an XDR Security solution

 - Reduced Alert Fatigue: Correlates and prioritizes alerts, minimizing volume and allowing focus on critical threats.